Oh, please, don’t tell me I am the only person that this happens to.

 How about alternative cheese options that are less likely to induce sweat?

-To be honest, if you are particularly susceptible to the effects of tyramine, you may not be able to totally eliminate the sweating.
+To be honest, if you are particularly susceptible to the effects of tyramine, you may not be able to eliminate the sweating.

 You can try eating smaller portions of cheese.